-If you are given the experimental new treatment, there may be unexpected or severe side effects.
-That is why a clinical trial is necessary – to find issues with a treatment that couldn’t be guessed at in the lab.
+If you’re given the experimental new treatment, there may be unexpected or severe side effects.
+That is why a clinical trial is necessary – finding issues with a treatment that couldn’t be guessed in the lab.

 Participating in a clinical trial may also require more of your time.
 You may have to make extra visits to your care facility – requiring transportation and time away from other things.

-According to Shylendra Sreenivasappa, MD, director of cancer research at OSF Saint Anthony, clinical trials are a vital part of the process to develop safer and more effective cancer treatments and care delivery.
+According to Shylendra Sreenivasappa, MD, director of cancer research at OSF HealthCare, clinical trials are vital in developing safer and more effective cancer treatments.

-“It is one of the best ways to get excellent care and give back to the community and other patients with the same diagnosis,” Dr. Sreenivasappa said.
+“It’s one of the best ways to get excellent care and give back.
+They can help other patients with the same diagnosis,” Dr. Sreenivasappa said.

 As a clinical trial participant, you must sign an informed consent document detailing the study and what you can expect.
 Signing does not require you to complete the entire study.
 You have the right to leave at any time and will be withdrawn right away if you have adverse side effects.